Constraining Flavour Symmetries At The EW Scale II: The Fermion Processes: Introduction

 We discussed the possibility of having only one breaking direction in flavour space.
 In that case, one can build relatively simple models, in which it is not needed to introduce separate \textit{flavons}, scalar fields that are charged under the flavour symmetry and are responsible for its breaking.
 Instead, the ordinary Standard Model (SM) Higgs field can take the role of the flavons by being in a non-trivial representation of the flavour symmetry \cite{MR:A4EWscale,MP:A4EWscale,LK:A4EWscale,HMPV:DiscreteDM,MMP:DarkMatterA4}.
 A disadvantage is that the models are less natural: without a high energy theory, the parameters should be of the same order of magnitude, but here large hierarchies are necessary.
 Furthermore special mixing patterns such as the Tri-Bimaximal mixing are only possible for fine-tuned and ad-hoc values of the parameters of the model.

 We discussed in some detail a setup where the flavour symmetry group is $A_4$ and where there are three copies of the SM Higgs field in the triplet representation of the group.
-We found that the $A_4$ symmetric Higgs potential allows three different CP conserving solutions, as well as two solutions in which some of the Higgs fields take complex vacuum expectation values (vevs) and CP is violated.
+We found that the $A_4$ symmetric Higgs potential allows three different solutions with real vacuum expectation values (vevs), as well as two solutions in which some of the Higgs fields take complex vevs.

 We analysed the spectrum of the Higgs bosons in these cases.
 In general, we expect that three complex Higgs fields should give rise to five neutral Higgs bosons (and one Goldstone boson) and two charged Higgs bosons (and again one Goldstone boson).
 We found that in some of these cases, there are extra, unwanted Goldstone bosons or very light scalars and that it might be impossible to have all masses real.
 In this paper, we will show that it is possible to solve these problems by adding a small term to the potential that softly breaks the $A_4$ potential.